Burgerballs/psychcharactertocodename/README.md

 The releases have an accompanying "config.json", make sure that it is in the same directory as the script or I will eat your skin and drink your fluids!

+*if for whatever reason you have a character named config, i suggest that you rename the character to something else before converting it btw lol!!!*

 YOU NEED PYTHON INSTALLED TOO BTW!!!